anaconda/ae5-vscode/README.md

    `/tools/vscode/start_vscode.sh`.
    _This should exit with an error_, specifically an “address already in use” error of some sort.
-The key is to verify that this error actually came from RStudio itself, which confirms that the application is visible to Anaconda Enterprise.
+The key is to verify that this error actually came from VSCode itself, which confirms that the application is visible to Anaconda Enterprise.

 The output of the installer script should look like this: